mongodb/docs/source/administration/configuration.rst

-.. [#multimongod] Single-tenant systems with :term:`SSD` or other high performance disks may provide acceptable performance levels for multiple :option:`mongod` instances.
+.. [#multimongod] Single-tenant systems with :term:`SSD` or other high performance disks may provide acceptable performance levels for multiple :program:`mongod` instances.
 Additionally, you may find that multiple databases with small working sets may function acceptably on a single system.

 Diagnostic Configurations
 -------------------------

-The following configuration options control various :option:`mongod` behaviors for diagnostic purposes.
+The following configuration options control various :program:`mongod` behaviors for diagnostic purposes.
 The following settings have default values that tuned for general production purposes: